-- Monitor the implementation of and compliance with policy and procedures, including periodic audits of Safeguarding and welfare concerns files (at a minimum once a year). - Complete the 157/175 annual safeguarding report and submit to the Local Authority - Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - Take lead responsibility for remedying any deficiencies and weaknesses identified in Safeguarding arrangements.
+Monitor the implementation of and compliance with policy and procedures, including

+- periodic audits of Safeguarding files (at a minimum once a year). - Complete the 175/157 annual safeguarding report and submit to the Local Authority. - Provide regular reports to the Local Academy Committee detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - Take lead responsibility for remedying any deficiencies and weaknesses identified in Safeguarding arrangements.